 We can observe each session, see what is beneficial, anything that requires improvement and all while keeping dry!

-Of course, the DCH team do get wet … a lot!
+Of course, the Duchy Canine Hydrotherapy team get wet … a lot!

 Dogs can swim in the pool and they are encouraged to do so if they have been assessed and it’s safe to do so.
 Did you know that it is thought a ten-minute swim can match a ten-mile walk in terms of exercise intensity?
 If we equate it to human swimming, most of us feel ravenous after a swim (and probably eat a slab of delicious cake as a result!).
 This is because we use just about every muscle in the human body while taking to the waters.
 The main benefit is that water offers buoyancy support which walking or running do not.
 Water also offers natural resistance which is a key element to good exercise and building up stamina.

-Now we can tackle the many ailments which can benefit from a dip in the pool.
-It is very important to stress though that a dog will need veterinary consent and will also need an assessment here at DCH before any hydrotherapy plan is put together.
+Now we can tackle the many ailments which may benefit from a dip in the pool.
+It is very important to stress though that a dog will need veterinary consent.
+She or he will also need an assessment here at Duchy Canine before any hydrotherapy plan is put together.